Trillium Campground, OR - Latest Reviews, Photos & Campground Map

-Trillium Campground is located in the Zigzag Ranger District of the Mt.
+Trillium Campground is located in the Zigzag Ranger District, Mt.
 Hood National Forest (59 min east of Gresham, OR) with an elevation of 3,614 feet.
-There are a total of 56 campsites.
+There are a total of 56 campsites including 14 tent-only sites.
 The campground is normally open from the end of May to mid October.
 42 sites can accommodate RVs and trailers between 18 and 95 feet.
+Reservations can be booked up to 6 months in advance.
 Each site includes a picnic table and fire ring with grill.
 Fees range from $26.00 to $52.00.
 Some amenities include drinking water, boat ramp, restroom, trash dumpster.
 Activities include biking, boating, fishing, hiking trails, floating sports.

 Trail around the lake has spectacular views of Mt Hood